 What do we mean by a Promissory Note and a Loan Agreement?

 A Promissory Note is a legally binding financial document for the repayment of a loan amount by the issuer to the lender.
 He is also known as the payee.
-He receives the loan back after a pre-determined term or on demand.
+He receives the loan back after a pre-determined term or on-demand.
 Both parties can agree on certain conditions to be observed at the time the promissory note is issued.
 A loan agreement is also a legal document that specifies the terms governing a loan between a lender and a borrower.
-Loan agreements are more rigid and lengthy than a promissory note.
+Loan agreements are more rigid and lengthy than promissory notes.

 Loan agreements specify in detail the consequences and legal recourse that a lender can take in the event of default by the borrower.
 Also, it would determine the lender’s course of action in the event that the borrower deviates from the terms of the contract.